Masquerade64/Cowabunga/README.md

 # Cowabunga
-Decryption tool for assets.pie from Teenage Mutant Ninja Turtles: The Cowabunga Collection and Atari 50.
+Decryption tool for assets.pie from Teenage Mutant Ninja Turtles: The Cowabunga Collection, Atari 50 and The Making of Karateka.
 This tool was made in its entirety by SowwyItsAnAlt.

 ```
 Usage: cowabunga.exe [OPTIONS] <INPUT> <OUTPUT>